fbpx

 14. Columbine

-Columbine is a woodland flower that blooms after Tulips.
-The blue-green foliage grows to 12″-24″ tall, making it a feasible option to plant with tulips around your garden.
+Columbine is a woodland flower that blooms after tulips.
+The blue-green foliage grows to 12″-24″ tall, making it feasible to plant with tulips around your garden.
 Columbines are easy to grow and don’t need excess watering or feeding (key when pairing plants with tulips).
 Additionally, they have different color ranges and bi-colors, which can guarantee you an attractive garden all year long.
 Consider this perennial to improve the beauty of your backyard!

 Veronica speedwell foliage in may before blooming with tulips behind it